ghkdqhrbals/ghkdqhrbals.github.io/_posts/2022-05-07-golang-vs-java.md

 * While Golang runs faster than Java, Java has more features and better support.

 ## Golang GC and JVM GC
-One advantage that we believe Go has over Java is that it gives you more control over memory layout.
+One advantage that we believe Go has over Java is that **it gives you more control over memory layout**.
 For example, a simple 2D graphics package might define:
 ```
 type Rect struct {
     Min Point